code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/PCI/README.md

                                                                               |        0000:03:07.6.40 | //Domain:0,Bus:3,Device:7,Function:6,Register:40
                                                                               --------------------------

-1 PCI Domain:     //Can have 65535 domains
-=> 256 Buses
+1 PCI Domain:     //Can have 65535 domains(or PCI Segment Groups) => 256 Buses
 => 32 PCI devices/Bus
 => 8 functions/Device.        //This is config address space mapped to system Memory at MMCFG-Space